 Extracorporeal cardiopulmonary resuscitation (ECPR) holds promise to improve outcomes for out-of-hospital cardiac arrest (OHCA) but requires careful patient selection, timely application, and rigorous quality assurance to be effective.
 UW is one of the few academic emergency departments in the nation providing this life- and brain-saving technology.

-Established in 2019, the UW ECPR program has been tremendously successful—the neurologically intact survival rate for out-of-hospital cardiac arrest (OHCA) victims receiving ECPR at UW is 36.3%, compared to the national average of 8.1% for conventional CPR (CCPR).
-In 2020, UW was awarded the prestigious ELSO Center of Excellence Gold Award.
+Established in 2019, the UW ECPR program has been tremendously successful—the neurologically intact survival rate for OHCA victims receiving ECPR at UW is 36.3%, compared to the national average of 8.1% for conventional CPR (CCPR).

 Additional Ongoing Initiatives